 - are a UK or EU student

 - have a residual household income of £15,000 or less (as assessed by Student Finance England or an equivalent assessing body)

 - are predicted to achieve (or have already achieved) at least grades AAB at A level, or equivalent

 - are studying your first undergraduate degree

 You must also meet at least one of the following criteria:

 - live in an area which is among the 10% most deprived in the UK.
 Check your area with our postcode lookup system

 - receive, or be eligible for, Free School Meals

-- attend a school or college where the average attainment points score per student is below 550 (school performance data can be found on the Department for Education website)
+- attend a school or college where the average attainment points score per student is below 550 (you can find school performance data on the Department for Education website)

-- have lived in Local Authority care for at least 3 months in the 10 years prior to beginning a course at Newcastle
+- have lived in Local Authority care for at least three months in the 10 years before starting a course at Newcastle

 How to apply